 RIDE SAFE STAY RIGHT

-LANGLADE COUNTY TRAILS:----ZONE "A" "USER" funded trails will OPEN Friday, 11 Jan, 2019 at 5PM; with the following exceptions: Corridor 9 South of Polar to Phlox will open Saturday, 26 Jan., also the trail between Intersections 54C & 53A will be closed due to logging operations.
+LANGLADE COUNTY TRAILS:----ZONE "A" "USER" ( user meaning snowmobiler) funded trails will OPEN Friday, 11 Jan, 2019 at 5PM; with the following exceptions: Corridor 9 South of Polar to Phlox will open Saturday, 26 Jan., also the trail between Intersections 54C & 53A will be closed due to logging operations.
 ZONE "B" will OPEN at 0800, Wednesday, 30 Jan 2019.
-Use caution in the fields in Zone "B", as there may be some areas that are thin on snow.

 Some confusion existed last season on a corner between I22 & I22A (north of Elton).
 On this corner there is a local trail that is groomed by locals to access the main trail.
 This local trail brings you out on Sherry Road & then Hwy 64 just west of Elton.
 Some riders are thinking this corner is I22A, and the trail south to Elton for gas.
 At this corner continue east for a couple miles to I22A, then south if you need gas at Borucki's Shell.

-NOTE: Trail passes can be ordered as of 1 July, also this year, a receipt for your $10 trail pass will be available to down load that will be good for 3 weeks.
+NOTE: Trail passes can be ordered as of 1 July, also, a receipt for your $10 trail pass will be available to down load that will be good for 3 weeks.
 For questions on the trail pass & registration, call the DNR at 888.936.7463

 Total snowfall 2012-2013: 57 3/4"